 Selecting the best ESG framework depends on your company’s specific needs and goals.
 Consider the following factors:

-• Reporting Standards: Ensure the framework you choose has robust reporting standards that meet your stakeholders’ expectations.
+- Reporting Standards: Ensure the framework you choose has robust reporting standards that meet your stakeholders’ expectations and compliance with requirements set by regulatory bodies.

 Implementing ESG Reporting